FinneganThompson/CSCI1300Project3/readme.md

 *Formerly gameNotes.md*

 Map should generate randomly
-Enter names of player and party members (each has 50 fullness points, bellow 0 means death) Start with 100 gold game ends when sorcer gets 100 anger
+Enter names of player and party members (each has 50 fullness points, bellow 0 means death)gameNotes.md Start with 100 gold game ends when sorcer gets 100 anger
 Get merchnat menu